 - Be organised - The sooner you plan your marketing and media campaign the easier it will be.

-- Make you words count - Getting your Fringe Programme listing description right is a priority – the public, industry and media use this to decide what to see.
+- Make you words count - Getting your edfringe.com listing description right is a priority – the public, industry and media use this to decide what to see.

-- Choose your image - The show listing image will live alongside your programme listing and on edfringe.com.
+- Choose your image - The show image will live alongside your listing on edfringe.com.
 Keep it simple so that it can easily link in with your marketing at a later date.

 - Assign someone to do your PR and marketing - This doesn’t have to be a full-time job or managed by a PR professional, it can be a member of your company.
 You need someone with great writing skills, and who reads the papers regularly so knows the kind of media content the Fringe generates.

 - Be ready for press - Make sure that you have your press materials ready by the time your show goes on sale, that’s when the media will start asking questions.

 - Talk to us - Our Fringe Media Office is here to help.
 They’re full of advice, ideas and contacts.
 Contact them for a chat about your show by emailing [email protected].

 Before the Fringe

-Get together with your company together and decide exactly what you would like to achieve from performing at the Fringe.
+Set some time aside for you or your company to decide exactly what you would like to achieve from performing at the Fringe.